daksh677/Car-Rental/README.md

 - The database for Cars stores the attributes: Car ID , Model Name ,  Rent Price ,  (in order)
 - The database for Customers stores the attributes: Customer ID , Customer Name, Customer Record (Number of cars rented ),IDs of the cars rented (in order)
 - The database for Employees stores the attributes: Employee ID , Employee Name ,Employee Record (Number of cars rented ),  IDs of the cars rented (in order)
+- There must not be a existing database before running the program
 <h1>Dummy Data for Databases</h1>
 <h3>NOTE.In Dummy database first id is given and then username is given i.e,(id,username)</h3>
 <h2>2.
 Customer Database</h2>